imamchishty/trace-request-filter/README.md

 ## Introduction

+The purpose of this library is add a unqiue request Id to the HTTP header of a request object.

 __Request Id__: this library was designed for building restful services.
 Generally each user has a session Id, although this is good, I prefer to have a unique identifier for each request.
 This lends itself to easy auditing and monitoring.
 So if we have a unqiue request Id and that request is stored for auditing/logging purposes we can easily use this ID as a foreign key.
 We could possibly tie this with exceptions, please refer to [exception-core](https://github.com/imamchishty/exception-core/) for details.

-The `request-id` property will be added to the HTTP Servlet Request object, only if this doesn't already exist.
+The `request-id` property will be added to the HTTP Servlet Request object (as part of the header), only if this doesn't already exist.
 It many circumstances it may be preferable to use a HTTP server to do this for you, e.g. via nginx.
 If it isn't set then the filter will set the `request-id` property, unless you pass in a different key via the constructor.

 If you're using Spring then [thread-context-aspect](https://github.com/imamchishty/thread-context-aspect) and [thread-context-handler](https://github.com/imamchishty/thread-context-handler) would be able to use the `request-id` and add more contextual details to the thread context.
 Please refer to those projects for more details.